danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 | [letter_opener](https://github.com/ryanb/letter_opener) | Gem to preview emails instantly in the browser |
 | Rake tasks (`lib/tasks/test_clock.rake`) | Orchestrate setup, time advancement, and cleanup |

 If your SaaS handles subscription payment failures and you want confidence that the right customer gets the right email at the right time — especially when multiple webhook events interact in ways you might not expect — I'd encourage you to explore Stripe's Test Clock API.
-It turned what used to be a manual, slow, error-prone process into something I can run in a few minutes and trust completely.
+It turned what used to be a manual, slow, error-prone process into something I can run in a few minutes and feel confident about.

-## TODO

-* re: `the exact schedule is configurable in your Stripe dashboard under Smart Retries` - check exactly where this is
-* `trust completely` - soften wording